param-code/counter-app/README.md

 # Counter App

-This project is a simple counter application built using React and Vite.
-It demonstrates the basic setup of a React project with Vite, including Hot Module Replacement (HMR) and ESLint for code quality.
+This project is a feature-rich stopwatch application built using React and Vite.
+It includes functionalities such as lap tracking, session analysis, light/dark mode switching, and a world clock.

 ## Table of Contents